Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Santos was on a voyage from New York to Mersey with general cargo and explosives, sailing in station 34 of Convoy HX 252 when she was run into in thick fog by the American Liberty Ship S/S Theodore Dwight Weld on Aug.
-19-1943.
-According to the captain's report the colliding vessel had station 43 of the convoy.
-She's listed in station 55 on the convoy form, but it's possible she had moved in the course of the voyage.
 When the silhouette of this ship suddenly appeared out of the fog, full speed ahead to both engines and hard port wheel were ordered in an effort to avoid a collision in the forward section where the explosives were stored.
 The ship struck her with great force between hatch 4 and 5 on the starboard side, leaving a big hole into the shelter deck of Santos.
 A fire erupted in the shelter deck, but this was soon extinguished.
 She managed to get clear of the convoy, and as she was taking in a lot of water the pumps were started, while they set a northerly course, realizing they had to try to reach land as soon as possible.
 However, about an hour later she was run into again, resulting in another big hole in her side, this time in the port side near No. 5 hatch.
-The captain gives the time for this second collision as 22:20 (01:45 GMT), believing it was the same ship.
-She was now taking in so much water that the men were ordered to the lifeboats, 2 were missing.
+The captain gives the time for this second collision as 22:20 (01:45 GMT), believing it was the same ship (see also Page 4 of the archive documents).
+She was now taking in so much water that the men were ordered to the lifeboats, 2 were missing (see also this Guestbook message).
 Santos sank about 40 minutes later in 43 51N 53 12W (Roger W. Jordan gives the position as 44 12N 52 58W).

-The lifeboats were located by aircraft the next day and two corvettes were sent to assist them.
-They were picked up on Aug.
-20 by HMS Narcissus.
-Some more details surrounding her loss can be found in a report for Convoy HX 252 by the Flag Officer, Newfoundland - in particular, see "Interrogation of survivors", and also the text under the heading "Analysis" on that page.
+More details surrounding her loss can be found in a report for Convoy HX 252 by the Flag Officer, Newfoundland - in particular, see "Interrogation of survivors", and also the text under the heading "Analysis" on that page.
+Also, the Commodore's collision reports are available, as is the Commodore's narrative, where Santos is mentioned several times.

 Some conflicting info:

 In the Norwegian magazine "Krigsseileren", No. 1/1985 I found the names of 16 Norwegians who are buried at Pine Ridge Cemetery, Saranac, NY - see Norwegian War Graves on my Memorials page.
 One of them is Karl Forsberg who died in May-1944, ship's name is given as Santos.
-I at first thought this might mean that the 2 missing men had been found afterall, since even the captain says in the above mentioned story that there were no casualties.
+I at first thought this might mean that the 2 missing men had been found afterall, since even the captain says in the above mentioned account that there were no casualties.
 However, this theory fell apart when Billy McGee, England told me that 2 casualties from Santos are commemorated at Tower Hill, Panel 92, both listed as having died on Aug.
-18-1943*, namely the 17 year old Mess Room Boy Dennis Perry from Ely, Cardiff and the 18 year old Engineer's Boy Robert Walker.
+18-1943*, namely the 17 year old Mess Room Boy Dennis Perry from Ely, Cardiff and the 18 year old Engineer's Boy Robert Walker (ref. links to their commemorations at the end of this page).
 This has also since been confiirmed by the official crew list and another report written by the captain, dated St. John's Aug.
 25-1943, which says that the 2 casualties had been on the boat deck with the rest of the crew after the first collision, but were believed to have gone down to the cabin on the port side of the shelter deck to fetch some of their belongings.
 When Santos was run into the second time, this cabin was completely crushed and the ship sank less than half an hour later.
 The 2 were not missed until they had all gotten in the lifeboats, and a search among the debris and rafts for about half an hour proved in vain.
 (I have since found more details on Karl Forsberg - he had served on Santos until he became ill and had to pay off, then eventually died, as mentioned).

 A New Ship for the Captain: